heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 the stop name and the name for the node, and apply some function which punishes lower edit-distances significantly less than larger ones. ææ why ææ

-#### Basic graph
+### Basic graph

-The detection of the best combination of locations can be æspecifiedæ as a æ"shortest route in graph"æ problem.
+The detection of the best combination of locations can be specified as a "shortest path problem" problem.
 For this, every possible location is a node and each node `N1` is connected with an edge, with weight `T`, to another node `N2`, iff `N1` is a node for the preceeding stop of `N2` and `T` is not too high. `T` is too high, Because we have multiple start and end nodes, we define a start.

-#### Finding the best route
+### Finding the best route

 Now we have a DataFrame, which contains all the costs we except the actual travel cost, we can use Dijkstra's algorithm to find the combination of nodes with the lowest cost.